Arizona Driver License Laws

-Per Florida law, people who reside in Florida must carry some form of photo identification at all times.
+In Arizona, per state statute, you must carry some form of identification on you at all times.
 This form of ID can be: a drivers license, learners permit, or a state identification (ID) card.
-All three of these forms of identification are issued by the Florida Department of Highway Safety and Motor Vehicles.
+All three of these forms of identification are issued by the Arizona Motor Vehicle Division (AZ MVD).

-Our drivers ed online program, based on Florida DMV test questions and answers, will ensure you are fully prepared for your written exam, in the shortest time possible.
-Our drivers ed online program uses state-of-the-art technology, and can even be accessed on your mobile phone or other mobile device.
-Please visit our Florida Drivers Exam page for more information.
+For these drivers, our drivers ed online program, based on actual AZ MVD test questions and answers, will ensure you are fully prepared for your written exam, as quickly as possible.
+Our drivers ed online program uses state-of-the-art online learning and mobile technology, which allows you to access our study guides and written practice test from your smartphone or other mobile device.
+Please visit our Arizona Drivers Exam page for more information.

 Ready to get started now?
 Try our free practice test or sign up and get started preparing for your drivers test immediately!